-Do you find that you only remember to moisturise when your skin is dry or during this chilly time of the year?
+Do you find that you only remember to moisturise when your skin is dry or during this colder time of the year?
 If so, you’re not alone.
 Many of us make the common mistake of only applying moisturiser when we get dry skin, as opposed to using it daily to prevent skin becoming dry in the first place!
 Creams should be applied after washing but before your skin has completely dried.
-It is actually better to moisturise wet skin not dry skin because whilst your skin is wet it is being rehydrated and will appreciate the added moisture provided by the cream.
+It’s better to moisturise wet skin not dry skin because whilst your skin is wet it is being rehydrated and will appreciate the added moisture provided by the cream.

 Why shouldn’t I use too much moisturiser?

 It doesn’t matter how dry your skin is – you shouldn’t use more moisturiser than you would when it’s not dry.
 The excess cream is useless as it will only sit as an extra layer on your skin, clogging your pores as your skin is unable to absorb it.
 This can actually lead to overly dry skin.
 We know, it isn’t fair!
 The same goes for when we overuse moisturiser.
 Using it on too much of a regular basis is damaging for our delicate skin and leads to it becoming dependent on moisturiser.
 As you can probably imagine, this effectively makes your skin lazy and makes it look tired and dull.

 So, how much moisturiser should I actually use?

 According to experts at WebMD, we should be using a nickel-sized splodge for our whole face.
 In British terms, this equates to slightly larger than a penny, which as you know, is really not that much.
 Moisturiser also shouldn’t be applied more than twice a day.
 Using much more than this more than twice daily is a quick way to suffocate your skin and pores, doing you no favours.
 The effects can be damaging for your skin in both the short and long-term.

 Wait, I should actually moisturise my oily skin?